 "Gee, those are great pictures!
 What kind of camera do you have??"

 I get this question more times than I can count.
-Nobody believes me when I tell them I the vast majority of the pictures on this site were taken with old Minoltas!
+Nobody believes me when I tell them that when this website first went live in 2000, the vast majority of the pictures were taken with old Minoltas!

 Autofocus Lenses currently in use: